Dunsford: History

 Great Fulford House lies to the west of Dunsford; a Domesday manor which has been the home of the Fulford family since at least 1190.
 The present house was mainly built in the early 16th century and is a semi-fortified mansion house built round a central courtyard.
 It was the backdrop to the 2014 reality-television programme, Life Is Toff.

-Nearby is Dunsford Woods nature reserve which is managed by Devon Wildlife Trust and consists of 57 hectares of river valley woodland, heath-covered rocky slopes and fertile flood-plain scrub and grassland.
-It is especially known for its wild daffodils and six species of fritillary butterfly.
+Geography

-The hamlet of Butts is about one mile west of Dunsford, and generally considered to be part of the village, as is "Reedy," a similar distance to the East.
+Dunsford Woods nature reserve is nearby, which is managed by Devon Wildlife Trust; it consists of 57 hectares of river valley woodland, heath-covered rocky slopes and fertile flood-plain scrub and grassland.
+It is known especially for its wild daffodils and six species of fritillary butterfly.